kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ### Fuel Depot and Space Walk
 - HK-50 accosts you: 5,1x9,2,2 (+2 LSP)
 - Loot the maintenance officer corpse.
+  - *This is only important if you didn't get an alacrity in the Mining Tunnels, if you did get one you can just keep moving.*
 - Head south to the door and then turn right.
 - Mouse spam through short cutscene.
 - Run past the MK2 Mining Droids and turn right.